microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - Deploy SQL Server 2022 with Windows Server 2022.
 You may use any edition of SQL Server including any free edition.
 - The Azure Virtual machine must support at minimum 4 vCores and 32Gb of RAM and use the **E5-series**.
 So for example, the **E4ds_v5** VM Size could be a good starting point.
 You must deploy the virtual machine using the Azure Portal.
 For the purposes of this exercise, use VM sizes with Intel processors.
 - The Virtual Machine has these other requirements:
-    - Create a new resource group of the name of your choosing. **Note: Your instructor may aleady have resource group deployed**
+    - Create a new resource group of the name of your choosing. **Note: Your instructor may aleady have resource groups deployed**
     - Choose a VM name of your choosing.
-    - Choose any region that is supported for your subscription and RBAC permissions. **Note: For instructor led workshops, check with you instructor.**
+    - Choose any region that is supported for your subscription and RBAC permissions. **Note: For instructor led workshops, check with your instructor.**
     - The VM has No Infrastructure Redundancy requirements
     - The VM can use the Standard security type
     - The VM cannot run with Azure Spot discounts